Kaif-Shariff/Web-Calculator/README.md

 - **Sleek Styling: Tailwind CSS was used to style the calculator with a modern and transparent design, giving it a sophisticated look.**

 ## Acknowledgments
-- **I would like to express my gratitude to Coding Samurai for providing me with this internship opportunity, allowing me to grow my web development skills and create this project.**

 - **Thank you for exploring my interactive calculator webpage!
 If you have any questions or feedback, please don't hesitate to reach out. 🚀👩‍💻**